-Park City Mountain, the largest resort in the United States, is located in the heart of Park City, Utah, only a 35-minute drive from Salt Lake City International Airport and steps from historic Main Street in charming Park City.
-Park City Mountain bustles with activities year-round with 7,300 acres of terrain, two distinct base areas, a world class ski and snowboard school, stunning mountainside lodging, thrilling adventures and more than two dozen restaurants.
+Park City Mountain, the largest resort in the United States, is located in the heart of Park City, Utah, only a 35-minute drive from Salt Lake City International Airport.
+Park City bustles with activities year-round with two distinct base areas, nine hotels, thrilling family adventures, and more than two dozen restaurants.
+In the summer of 2015, Park City completed the largest resort improvement project in the history of American skiing and now boasts more than 7,300 acres of terrain, an eight-passenger gondola, new restaurants, and more.
 More information at http://parkcitymountain.com.

 About Vail Resorts, Inc. (NYSE: MTN)